 On-site freeway drainage is collected and conveyed through a system of catch basins, lateral pipes and trunk lines discharging into the freeway offsite drainage systems.
-Final drainage reports prepared for the original freeway projects were reviewed along with the Design Concept Report Concept Drainage Report (2005) and regional flood control district area drainage master studies.
+Final drainage reports prepared for the original

 In tangent sections with a "normal crown" pavement cross-section, runoff flows away from the inside travel lanes to curb inlets on the outside edge of the roadways.
 The existing open median areas collect runoff in ADOT C-15.80 median catch basins.